Documentation

 Installing Nanpy

-If you are using Wifi the device should automatically connect to the network once powered.
-You can use the serial monitor of the arduino IDE to get the IP address or locate it through your router admin page.
-You will need the IP for your configs.
+If you are using WiFi, the device should automatically connect to the network once powered.
+You can use the serial monitor of the Arduino IDE to get the IP address or locate it through your router admin page.

 Extension Configuration

-Once you have a Nanpy device connected, all that you need to do is update your mudpi config file to include your nanpy configuration and restart MudPi.
-The nanpy connection config is stored on the nanpy extension in order to consolidate the connection logic.
-Components can reference this connection to prevent multiple connection attempts and spamming parallel requests.
-An example of the configuration is listed below:
+The nanpy connection config is stored on the extension level to consolidate the connection logic.
+Components can reference this connection to prevent multiple connection attempts.

 "nanpy": [